 5 Ways to Make the Most of World Oceans Day

 World Oceans Day is held every year on 8th June to raise awareness of the vital importance of our oceans and honour the marine creatures for maintaining the balance of life on the earth.
 A global celebration, to bring people and organisations together in order to help protect and conserve the oceans.
-Day to day increasing human population and modern advanced technologies with lots of various byproducts impact pollution levels in the oceans.
+As the human population grows and advanced technologies grow faster to meet our demands, it in turn gives rise to the various byproducts and effluents leading to rising pollution levels in the oceans.
 While these are indeed daunting problems, there are some simple ways in which you can help protect the oceans.

 Over the past few years, the world has woken up to horrifying news about marine life being affected by ocean waste, either due to consumption or entanglement.
 On World Oceans Day, visit your favourite beach, river, or lake with a few friends or family members along with ample bags for trash.
 Garbage that has washed ashore accounts for a small percentage of ocean waste, but it’s a start, and it also helps us understand what kind of waste accumulates over time.
 There have been noticeable changes in ecosystems at beaches where regular clean-up drives have resulted in the return of marine life that once thrived there.